 We look at population health management as a step towards providing better care while reducing cost.
 A successful PHM analysis takes data from financial, clinical, and workplace sources and combines them to give providers a practical solution.

-The practical solutions given by PHM analytics often come in “care gaps”.
-Gaps in care usually occur when health care standards aren’t met.
+The practical solutions are given by PHM analytics often come in “care gaps”.
+Gaps in care usually occur when healthcare standards aren’t met.
 This can come in the form of a data mismatch due to lack of communication, an overcompensation of treatments, and improper use of electronic health records (EHRs), etc. When care gaps are identified through PHM analytics, they can be fixed, saving providers time and money.